PagerDuty/incident-response-docs/docs/training/courses/incident_response.md

 Anyway, with that, I'll leave you with a quick summary of the main things we discussed today.
 Thanks!

 ???+ aside hide-arrow "Questions?"
-    If you have questions about this training material, feel free to ask me on Twitter, I'm [@r_adams](https://twitter.com/r_adams).
+    If you have questions about this training material, feel free to reach out to the [PagerDuty Advocates team](mailto:advocates@pagerduty.com)
 ---

 ### Image Credits